Information for New ECE MS Students

 Students are encouraged to take the ECE 508 workshops that are offered in Fall, Winter, and Spring terms as their 1-credit course to reach full-time enrollment at 9 credits or 5 credits at half-time.
 Students also have the option of taking the ETM 505 or ETM 507 1-credit seminar courses to meet the enrollment minimum.

 There is also the ECE 563 Grad School Essentials: Scholarly Skills course in Fall and ECE 564 follow up course in Winter.
-These courses are designed for students planning to do an MS thesis or PhD.
-If you are interested in following the thesis path you can reach out to ECE faculty members in the area you are interested in researching.
+These courses are designed for students planning to do a thesis.
+If you are interested in following the thesis path you can contact ECE faculty members in the area you are interested in researching to see if they are interested in advising you.

 Can I register for 3 ECE lecture courses in a quarter?